McMahonLab/North_Temperate_Lakes-Microbial_Observatory/README.txt

 Copyright(c) 2017, Katherine D. McMahon
 All rights reserved
 Feel free to download and use the data and code in this repo for non-commerical purposes.
 If you publish your analysis, please cite:
-Linz A., Crary B., Shade A., Owens S., Gilbert J.A., Knight R., McMahon K.D.
-"Trends in Bacterial Community Composition and Dynamics Span Multiple Years in Freshwater Bog Lakes."
-Manuscript in prep, March 10, 2017.
+Linz A.M., Crary B.C., Shade A., Owens S., Gilbert J.A., Knight R., McMahon K.D.
+"Bacterial community composition and dynamics spanning five years in freshwater bog lakes."
+Manuscript submitted and available on bioRxiv at http://biorxiv.org/content/early/2017/04/12/127035.

 Last updated March 10, 2017